kevink2022/blog/content/_index.md

 ---

 # About the website
 Hello!
 My name is Kevin Kelly, and welcome to my personal website.
-This is where I gather my general thoughts on software and writing, as well as the learning materials that influenced me the most.

 I am a Software Engineer with a B.S. in Computer Engineering from Penn State.
 Currently employed as an Implementation Consultant in Sacramento, CA. After hours I am working on [Boomic Music](/blog/tags/boomic), a music player and organizer for power users and enthusiasts like myself.

-Professionally, I am most passionate about how we build software, both as individuals and as organizations.
-This has lead me to dive into topics such as how we can express and challenge ideas, how we can communicate those ideas, and how we can structure our organizations to facilitate successful communication.
-By far the biggest influences on my thinking here come from [Rich Hickey](/blog/tags/rich-hickey) and his many insightful keynotes, and the many great guests Gene Kim hosts on the [The Idealcast](/blog/learning/idealcast).

 If you want to get in touch, you can reach me via [email](mailto:kevink2019@gmail.com) or find me on [Github](https://github.com/kevink2022) and [LinkedIn](https://www.linkedin.com/in/kevink2019/).
 Currently not on any other socials.
 ### [Blog](/blog/blog/)